What Is Hashimoto's Disease?

 How Is Hashimoto's Disease Treated?

-If you have hypothyroidism as a result of Hashimoto’s disease, thyroid hormone therapy is needed since proper dosage corrects any symptoms due to thyroid hormone deficiency.
-Thyroid hormone therapy is not needed if the thyroid is functioning normally, as it does not affect the thyroid antibodies.
+If you have hypothyroidism as a result of Hashimoto’s disease, thyroid hormone therapy is needed since proper dosage usually corrects any symptoms due to thyroid hormone deficiency.
+Thyroid hormone therapy is not needed if the thyroid is functioning normally, since it doesn't help with symptoms in that setting.

 Treatment of hypothyroidism caused by Hashimoto’s disease generally consists of taking a single daily tablet of levothyroxine.
 It is essential to take them as prescribed each day.

 Older patients who may have underlying heart disease are usually started on a low dose of levothyroxine and gradually increased, while younger, healthy patients can be started on full replacement doses at once if the blood work shows that it’s necessary.

 Your doctor will need to precisely adjust your hormone dosage based on lab tests, since the body is sensitive to even small changes in thyroid hormone levels.

-- If the dose is too low, the thyroid gland may continue to enlarge, and symptoms of hypothyroidism will continue.
-This may be caused by increased serum cholesterol levels, possibly increasing the risk for atherosclerosis and heart disease.
+- If the dose is too low, the thyroid gland may enlarge, and symptoms of hypothyroidism will continue.
+This may cause increased serum cholesterol levels, possibly increasing the risk for atherosclerosis and heart disease.

 - If the dose is too strong, it can cause symptoms of hyperthyroidism, creating excessive strain on the heart and an increased risk of developing osteoporosis.

-While you may improve within a week, the full impact of thyroid medicine may take time.
+While you may improve within a week, the full impact of thyroid medicine usually takes time.
 For example, skin changes may take up to 3-6 months to resolve.
 Because hypothyroidism due to Hashimoto’s disease is usually permanent, lifelong treatment is generally needed.
 Dosage of treatments may have to be adjusted from time to time.